pulumi/pulumi-ise/sdk/dotnet/Authorization/README.md

-A Pulumi package for creating and managing resources on a Cisco ISE (Identity Service Engine) instance.
+A Pulumi package for managing resources on a Cisco ISE (Identity Service Engine) instance.